About the Program

 Each session is taught by experts and/or practitioners in the field, including judges, prosecutors, and other personnel from the International Court of Justice, the International Criminal Court, the International Criminal Tribunal for the former Yugoslavia, the Special Tribunal for Lebanon, the T.M.C.
 Asser Institute, and other international organizations.
 Students are expected to complete assigned readings, participate regularly in all scheduled classes and events, and successfully pass a final written exam for each course.
 Class attendance is required.
 The course grade will be based on attendance, participation, and final exam grade.

-Students will live in The Hague and take classes at the T.M.C.
-Asser Institute.
+Due to the COVID-19 pandemic, the program will be conducted in an online format in 2021.
 All classes will be taught in English.
 Knowledge of the Dutch language is not necessary for participation in the Program.

 Exams for both courses are conducted online following a week of reading period after the program end date.
 Students may take their exams anywhere they would like within the prescribed time period.